Admission requirements & deadlines

 - 40% result of the student aptitude test

-The following admission requirements apply to the master’s program:
+The following admission requirements apply to the master program:

-To apply to the program you need a bachelor’s degree in engineering or a thematically related degree or an equivalent international degree with a standard study period of six semesters or at least 180 ECTS points.
+To apply to the program you need a bachelor’s degree in economics or a thematically related degree or an equivalent international degree with a standard study period of six semesters, more specifically:

-- have already acquired 30 ECTS points in modules conducted in English during your previous studies (at home or abroad).
+- have already acquired 45 ECTS-Credit Points in modules conducted in English during your previous studies (at home or abroad).

 - have graduated a general education school with at least five years of English lessons.
-This assumes that your final (or average) grades of the last two years of English in a course have to be equivalent to a German grade 4 (sufficient) or at least 5 grade points.
+This assumes that your final (or average) grades of the last two years of English in a basic course have to be equivalent to a German grade 1 (excellent) or at least 13 grade points.
+In an advanced course the final grades have to be equivalent to a German grade 2 (good) or at least 11 grade points.

 In order to determine if you are a suitable candidate you need to take an online aptitude test.
-The test provides insight into your academic disposition and determines your professional qualification based on subject-specific questions from the areas quantitative knowledge, application of project management methods and tasks of an industrial engineer.
-The online test is conducted in German only and takes 60 minutes.
+The test provides insight into your academic disposition and determines your professional qualification based on subject-specific questions from the areas corporate logistics, logistics’ information systems, application of project management methods (based on complex supply chain problems).
+The online test is conducted in English only and takes 60 minutes.

 - Step 1: Register for aptitude test until August 19th 2020 at the latest.